 Joe Stone said, “Andrew doesn’t fuck around.
 He’s got a calling for, a passion for this type of work.
 You can’t fake that.
 You need patience.”

-On some reels, the tape is literally falling apart.
-There are so many splices at the beginning, at the end, in the middle.
-The tapes are so old that the adhesive on the tape that holds the edits together has literally worn off.
+On some reels, tape is falling apart.
+Tape that holds the edits together has literally worn off.
 Spam patiently re-splices these breaks with new adhesive.

 The old tapes turned up classic sounds by Otis Williams and The Charms, the group that Stone made his first million seller on with the song “Hearts Of Stone” that came out on DeLuxe Records, a label partnership with King Records and Syd Nathan out of Cincinnati.